Ar05h/Ticketing-Service-/README.md

 # Ticketing-service-
-Project that reads a list of people's names including "You", and adds each person to the ticketing queue.
+Project done in class.
+It reads a list of people's names including "You", and adds each person to the ticketing queue.
 This was done in Zybooks and Java was used.